ContextMapper/context-mapper-examples/README.md

 <img alt="Insurance Company Example Context Map" src="./src/main/resources/ddd-sample/images/DDD-Cargo-Tracking-ContextMap-Illustration.png" width="300px">

+### Architectural Refactoring (AR) Examples
+The Context Mapper tool provides several [Architectural Refactorings][4] which can be applied to your models.
+A documentation of all available refactorings can be found under [https://contextmapper.github.io/docs/architectural-refactorings](https://contextmapper.github.io/docs/architectural-refactorings).
+The folder [src/main/resources/architectural-refactorings](./src/main/resources/architectural-refactorings) contains example CML models (input and ouput) to illustrate the architectural refactorings purposes.

 ## Contributing
 Contribution is always welcome!
 Here are some ways how you can contribute:
  * Create Github issues if you find bugs or just want to give suggestions for improvements.